JamieYeap/jamieyeap.io/index.md

+# About Me
+An Operations Specialist with a master's degree in Environmental Engineering, seeking for career switch from operations to data analytics

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/JamieYeap/jamieyeap.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.